New Feature for ace U and ace L: Vignetting Correction

-High-performance, effective, useful – the two new ace features:
+High-performance, effective, useful – the three new ace features:

 - Stacked ROI (selection of multiple ROIs (Regions of Interest))